-The Manager may at its discretion and subject to the approval of The Trustee, and the Investment Adviser, arrange for the Trust to accept payment for the issue of Units to be made by transfer of assets other than cash as provided for in the Regulations.
-In particular, the Manager and Trustee will only do so where satisfied that the acceptance of the assets concerned would not result in any material prejudice to the interests of the Unitholders.
+The Trust Deed authorises payment for the issue or cancellation of units to be made by transfer of assets other than cash but only if the Trustee has taken reasonable care to ensure that the property concerned would not be likely to result in any material prejudice to the interests of Unitholders.

-Where a Unitholder requests a redemption of Units representing in value not less than 5% of the value of the scheme property of the Trust, the Manager may by notice of election served on the Unitholder, choose to transfer scheme property of the Trust to him.
+Where a Unitholder requests a redemption of units representing in value not less than 5% of the value of the scheme property of the Trust, the Manager may by notice of election served on the Unitholder, choose to transfer scheme property of the Trust to him.
 Any such notice must be served no later than the second Business Day following the receipt of the request for redemption.
 The Unitholder may then serve a further notice on the Manager requiring the sale of the property and the payment to the Unitholder of the net proceeds of sale.
 This further notice must be served on the Manager not later than the close of business on the fourth Business Day following the date of receipt of the notice from the Manager.